The Principal Dev – Masterclass for Tech Leads

 Vue ECharts support the following events:

-See supported events here →
+See supported events in the ECharts API reference →

-Native DOM Events
+Native DOM events

 As Vue ECharts binds events to the ECharts instance by default, there is some caveat when using native DOM events.
 You need to prefix the event name with native: to bind native DOM events.